-If you’re a beach-lover, sun bunny, or simply need to get away from your hectic life, then a Maldives trip could tick all of the right boxes.
+If you’re a beach-lover, sun bunny, or simply need to get away from your hectic life, then a stay at a beautiful Maldives resort could tick all of the right boxes.
 When it comes to planning for your once-in-a-lifetime getaway, it’s worth doing a little research in order to make sure that you’re ready and able to get the most out of your holiday.
 There are also a few different customs and laws when it comes to Maldives that you need to be aware of.

 Where Are the Maldives?

 No doubt you’ve heard all about the Maldives, scrolled through countless pictures of palm-fringed beaches and sugar-white sands, but do you know exactly where the Maldives are?
 Many people would struggle to point the Maldives on a map.
 The Maldives are actually located below Sri Lanka, and underneath the southern tip of India.
 The country is made up of over 1200 coral Islands, yet out of these only 200 are inhabited while only 105 have Maldives resorts on.
 In fact, the whole area covers just 297 square kilometres, which makes it one of the most dispersed countries in the world – and sitting at just 1.5 m above sea level it’s also the lowest countries in the world.

 The Maldives are made up of 26 different atolls, and they are positioned within both the Arabian Sea and the Indian Ocean.
 The Maldives are located 5200 miles from London , 8700 miles from New York , and a whopping 15,600 miles from Los Angeles.

 If you’re traveling internationally, the only why you can get into the Maldives is to fly into the main airport (Mali Velena International Airport, MLE) which is located on the island of Hulhule.